greggelong/dancing-lines/README.md

 **********************
 ![whitneyClassArray25](whitneyClassArray25.png)

-Made a the dancing lines into a class in p5.js and processing3 (java).
+Made the dancing lines into a class in p5.js and processing3 (java).
 The class is called Whitney() and you can add as many to an array as you like untill you crash the browser or computer.

 [see it live at](https://editor.p5js.org/greggelong/present/AS6tC3Uoz)